Credit cards expire within 5 years of issue in Canada.

 What happens when a credit card expires?

-When your credit card expires, you’ll be unable to use it to make purchases.
+When your credit card expires, you’re unable to use it to make purchases.

 However, your account will remain open, so you don’t need to worry about having to reapply to keep it in good standing.